otonashixav/crystallux-ui/README.md

 # crystallux-ui

-A simple and lightweight Component Framework for SolidJS based on MUI with statically generated styles via css modules.
+A simple and lightweight Component Framework for SolidJS based on Material Design with statically generated styles via css modules.